GSA/digitalgov.gov/content/events/2021/04/2021-04-20-social-media-spring-session-2021.md

 ---
 title: Social Media Spring Session 2021
-deck: Join us for updates in all things Social Media from the SocialGov and Federal Communicators Network Communities of Practice.
+deck: Join us for updates in social media topics including advertising campaigns, content archiving, and podcasting updates from fellow government experts.
 kicker: SocialGov and Federal Communicators Network
 summary: >-
   On April 28 and 29, 2021, the Socialgov and Federal Communicators Network